The North Shore's only wild bird sanctuary

 DOGS must be kept on a leash

 Dogs are only on the East side of the Conservation Area (i.e. no dogs on/beyond the bridge).

 Keep off the beach

 Benches are closed

 Travel trails in a clockwise direction to aim for one way pedestrian traffic.

 These provide vital food sources for wildlife.
 Practice a “no trace” visit by taking away only photographs (and garbage).

-Visit our website, or tag and follow us on social media for updates: @MaplewoodFlats.
+Visit our website, or follow us on social media for updates: @MaplewoodFlats.

 The Conservation Area at Maplewood Flats is open 24 hours a day, 7 days a week.

 The entire trail network is wheelchair accessible, as are the washrooms.